mbcxqcw2/ClipPy/README.md

 This script performs time-domain RFI clipping on 8-bit or 32-bit filterbank files.

+RFI clipping is run twice: once with the single-CPU ClipFil() function, and then again with its multiprocessing ClipFilFast() version.

 All code was developed for e-MERLIN's LOFT-e observing system.

 Code was developed by Charles Walker (walker.mbcxqcw2@gmail.com).
 Median clipping algorithm was developed by Rene Breton.